jayjaybillings/thesis/docs/_posts/2016-12-19-eclipse-ice.markdown

-The most obvious workflow for any individual simulation code or collection of codes is to string the activities together: the user's workflow is to create the input, launch the job, perform some analysis, and manage the data---possibly modifying the code in the process.
+The most obvious workflow for any individual simulation code or collection of codes is to string the activities together: the user's workflow is to create the input, launch the job, perform some analysis, and manage the data&mdash;possibly modifying the code in the process.
 There are many other combinations however, including re-running jobs with conditions or modifications or analyzing someone else's data (See footnote <sup>1</sup>).